-In a report to be published by Williams, he describes great quantities of pumice extending more than 80 miles northeast of Mount Mazama.
-This pumice is equivalent to more than 20 cubic miles of material and is thought to have been blown from the mountain in a catastrophic event and carried northeastward by the prevailing winds.
-Analysis of this pumice shows that it is new material derived from the magma within the volcano and not finely divided fragments of the original mountain walls.
+In his delightful, popular, and scientifically accurate book, "Crater Lake, The Story of Its Origin," Williams describes great quantities of pumice extending more than 80 miles northeast of Mount Mazama.
+This amounts to more than 10 cubic miles of material, thought to have been blown from the mountain in a catastrophic event and

-Following this explosion the mountain is thought to have literally boiled over, pouring out great quantities of frothy magma which flowed down the mountain.
-The greater quantity extended to the south and southwest for distances up to 35 miles.
-This material poured out from the crater as a series of avalanches which must have flowed at a terrific speed, for those on the south and west sides of the mountain did not begin to deposit their load until they reached a distance of 4 or 5 miles from the crater.
+Following this eruption, the crater is believed literally to have boiled over, pouring out great quantities of frothy material as a series of glowing avalanches.
+These avalanches must have traveled at a terrific speed down the valleys, for those to the south and west did not begin to deposit their load until they had reached a distance of 4 to 5 miles.
+The greater quantity flowed down the mountain to the south and southwest for distances up to 35 miles from the source.

-Accompanying these explosions and ejection of this lava material, cracks developed in the flanks of the mountain and eventually the top collapsed, being engulfed in the void produced by the ejection of the pumice and molten rock, thus forming the crater as we see it today.
+Accompanying these eruptions, cracks developed in the flanks of the mountain so that the top collapsed, being engulfed in the void produced by the ejection of the pumice and lava and the withdrawal of 10 cubic miles of molten rock into swarms of cracks that opened parallel to the axis of the Cascade Range.
+Thus was formed the great pit as we see it today.

-By projecting the slopes of the remnant of the mountain upward, conforming to the slopes of similar volcanoes, it has been estimated that approximately 17 cubic miles of the upper part of ancient Mount Mazama was destroyed.
+By projecting the slopes of the mountain remnant upward, conforming to the slopes of similar volcanoes, it has been estimated that approximately 17 cubic miles of the upper part of ancient Mount Mazama was destroyed by the collapse.

-TOWARD THE CLOSE OF THE ACTIVITY FORMING THE CRATER.
-MINOR ERUPTIONS PRODUCED WIZARD ISLAND AND POSSIBLY OTHER CONES .- After the destruction of the peak, volcanic activity within the crater produced Wizard Island and perhaps other cones.
-These cones rise above a relatively flat floor, the lowest part of which is almost 2,000 feet below the present lake surface.
-Forming the crater floor probably involved many stages during some of which the crater may have been occupied by wide stretches of molten lava.
+The Growth of Wizard Island.
+After the destruction of the peak, volcanic activity within the crater produced Wizard Island and perhaps other cones.
+These cones rise above a relatively flat floor, the lowest part of which is almost 2,000 feet below the surface of the present lake.
+Its flatness indicates that the crater may at times have been occupied by wide stretches of molten lava.

-ORIGIN OF THE LAKE.-The water of Crater Lake is derived from rainfall and snowfall over the crater, together with snow blown into the depression.
-The lake is not known to have an outlet except by seepage.
-The conditions of evaporation, seepage, and precipitation are in a state of balance which makes possible this accumulation of water and maintenance of approximately this water level.
-If the region were at a different altitude, or in a different location, the lake might not have been formed.
+Origin of the Lake.-The water of Crater Lake is derived from rainfall and snowfall, also from the snow blown into the depression.
+The lake has no inlet and no outlet, except by seepage.
+Evaporation, seepage, and precipitation are in a state of balance which maintain an approximately constant water level.
+If the basin lake were at a different altitude, or in a different location, the lake might not have been formed.